“Thank you so much! That was fantastic! Perfectly pitched, really lovely idea and beautifully delivered“

-Bring your little ones together with their extended family inside the colourful world of Troggle and Mira.
+12 extended families ventured to the colourful world of Troggle and Mira for a magical online theatrical experience.
 They’re best friends who live apart – one deep underground, one high in the sky – but they still share treasures, snacks and adventures together.

-Up and down is an interactive online theatrical experience for children under 5 and their grown-ups near and far.
+Up and down was an interactive online theatrical experience for children under 5 and their grown-ups near and far.

-Starcatchers is seeking 12 extended families who are unable to meet up physically to take part in an online, intergenerational theatrical experience for children under 5.
+Starcatchers sought 12 extended families who were unable to meet up physically to take part in an online, intergenerational theatrical experience for children under 5.

-Many children are missing key adults in their lives, particularly grandparents, and grandparents are missing grandchildren.
+During lockdown, many children were missing key adults in their lives, particularly grandparents, and grandparents were missing grandchildren.
 Sometimes those video calls fall short!

-Charlotte Allan and EmmaClaire Brightlyn from Ipdip Theatre are exploring whether a shared, fun and creative experience that both the adults and young children can focus on as part of a video call can help the connections be more meaningful for everyone involved.
+Charlotte Allan and EmmaClaire Brightlyn from Ipdip Theatre explored whether a shared, fun and creative experience that both the adults and young children can focus on as part of a video call could help the connections be more meaningful for everyone involved.

-This work is part of Starcatchers’ Big Inspirations project, exploring ways of connecting with and inspiring young children whilst they are at home with their families.
-It is funded through Starcatchers’ artist development programme Playspace.
-There is no charge for families to take part.
+This work was part of Starcatchers’ Big Inspirations project, exploring ways of connecting with and inspiring young children whilst they are at home with their families.
+It was funded through Starcatchers’ artist development programme Playspace.

 EmmaClaire Brightlyn was Artistic Associate at Solar Stage Theatre in Toronto and nominated for a Dora Mavor Moore Award for her performance in The Ugly Duckthing.
 In 2016, she performed in becoming by Kathy McKean, a one-woman show about Rome’s greatest gladiatrix on the day of her last fight.
 EmmaClaire gained her MA from the RSAMD (now RCS) in 2010.
 She has been a company member with Ipdip Theatre in Scotland, creating engaging work for children under 4 and the big people who come with them, and is the Artistic Director of the International Order of the Sword and Pen.